harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

       {ok, {SupFlags, [ChildSpec1, ChildSpec2]}}.
     ```

-3. To use a specific SDK instance, you provide the instance name to the public function you are calling.
-For example use `bool_variation/4` instead of `bool_variation/3` - see the following code sample:
+3. To use a specific SDK instance, provide the instance name to the public function you are calling.
+For example, use `bool_variation/4` instead of `bool_variation/3` - see the following code sample:

     ```erlang
     -module(multi_instance_example).